SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 SassDoc is fully themable.
 You can write your own theme for your projects, and publish it on npm so other people can use it too!

 The easiest way for you to build a theme is to use the Yeoman generator.
-See [Theme Generator]({{ site.data.routes.theme_generator }}) to get started.
+See [Theme Generator][theme_generator] to get started.
 You will be given the possibility to customize the theme to your needs based on prompts.
 It will output all the boilerplate files for you in a single command.
 Furthermore, the generated code is loaded with inline documentation so you don't get lost.

 You can also have a look at [sassdoc-theme-blank](https://github.com/sassdoc/sassdoc-theme-blank) which is a fully documented empty theme you can tweak.